RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

     </tbody></table>
     </div>

-Now that we have an excellent way to get the additional country information let's add the numeric country code as a new column in our ``wd`` DataFrame.
-We can think of adding the column as a transformation of our three-letter country code to a number.
-We can do this using the ``map`` function.
-You learned about ``map`` in the Python Review section of this book.
+Since we know how to get additional country information, we can add a new column that contains the numeric code of each country.
+We can add this new column in our ``wd`` data frame.
+We can do this by using the ``map`` function which we learned in the previous case study.
 If you need to refresh your memory, see here :ref:`PythonReview`.

-When we use Pandas, the difference is that we don't pass the list as a parameter to ``map``. ``map`` is a method of a Series, so we use the syntax ``df.myColumn.map(function)``.
-This applies the function we pass as a parameter to each element of the series and constructs a brand new series.
+Use ``df.myColumn.map(function)`` to ``map`` the data.
+Remember, we don't pass the list as a parameter to ``map`` since it is a method of a Series.

-For our case, we need to write a function that takes a three-letter country code as a parameter and returns the numeric code we lookup converted to an integer; let’s call it get_num_code.
-You have all the details you need to write this function.
-Once you write this function, you can use the code below.
+You have already gone through the process of getting a three-letter country code for the previous case study.
+We will use the same function to add the country code to the protecting minority investors data set.
+We can use the code below to proceed.

 .. code:: python3